OperationalBina/TheSnitcher/README.md

 Accessing the rest-API for information is through ethernet connection - 'eth0'

 ## Running the project:
-- load image moshe:v0.1 from the project folder
-- build image using the command:
+- build image from the project folder using the command:
-> docker build -t moshe:v0.2 .
+> docker build -t snitcher .
 - run the docker with the appropriate environment variable using:
-> docker run -it --network=host -e STREAM_KIND=$$$ moshe:v0.2
+> docker run -it --network=host -e STREAM_KIND=$$$ snitcher

 Where STREAM_KIND can be one of two options:

 - ROBOT - using robomaster camera
 - CAMERA - using camera connected to the jetson

+For support, open an issue.